-Getting concurrent benefits really don’t have a negative directly associated with them.
+Getting concurrent benefits really doesn’t have a negative directly associated with them.
 If you are eligible for both, you should make sure you have them in action.

 The main frustration is simply that if you are eligible for concurrent benefits, it means that your income through SSDI was incredibly low.

-Since that’s based upon your work history, there’s nothing you can do once you need to apply for disability to change it, other than making sure that you apply as soon as possible after you become unable to work.
+Since that’s based upon your work history, there’s nothing you can do once you apply for disability to change it, other than make sure that you apply as soon as possible after you become unable to work.